 1 Ian Fairweather letter to William Frater, Sandgate, [October 1938] (Letter 42), in Claire Roberts and John Thompson eds, Ian Fairweather: A Life in Letters, Text Publishing, Melbourne, 2019, p.96.

 2 Papers of James Gleeson, National Library of Australia, MS 7440, Box 7, Item 7, Diary 1968–71, diary entry, 5 July 1969, p.137.

 3 An album belonging to Annette ‘Queenie’ Fairweather, the fourth sister and seventh child in the family, is held by the Fairweather Estate.

 In recognition of the significant support from QAGOMA and former Gallery trustee Philip Bacon AM in the development of this book of letters, the research materials amassed by the editors will eventually join Ethel Fairweather’s photo album and Marion Smith’s papers to further strengthen QAGOMA’s Fairweather research capacity.

 Buy the publication

-Ian Fairweather: A Life in Letters, edited by Claire Roberts and John Thompson is available from the QAGOMA Store and online.
+Ian Fairweather: A Life in Letters, edited by Claire Roberts and John Thompson and available from the QAGOMA Store and online is a self-portrait by one of Australia’s greatest artists, a man mistakenly portrayed as a hermit.
+700 of the painter’s letters are known to be in existence, and in their selection, Roberts and Thompson have created the definitive volume of Fairweather’s correspondence: the closest thing to an autobiography of one of Australia’s most enduring artists.
 Text Publishing acknowledges the support of the Australian Research Council, QAGOMA and Philip Bacon AM.

 Subscribe to YouTube to go behind-the-scenes / See what’s on in Brisbane / Hear artists tell their stories / Read about your Australian Collection